Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 Apple Search Ads do not support before-and-after creative formats directly since ad creatives are auto-generated from your App Store listing.
 However, you can optimize your App Store screenshots to feature before-and-after comparisons, which then serve as your ASA creative.

-Based on RocketShip HQ client data, apps with before-and-after screenshots in positions 1-2 see 18-22% higher conversion rates on branded and category search terms compared to feature-focused screenshots.
+In our experience, apps with before-and-after screenshots in positions 1-2 tend to see higher conversion rates on branded and category search terms compared to feature-focused screenshots.

 What budget do I need to meaningfully test before-and-after ads?

-Plan for $3,000–$5,000 per platform for an initial 2-week test cycle that covers 5-8 creative variations, based on RocketShip HQ client data.
+For an initial 2-week test cycle covering 5-8 creative variations, you'll need enough budget per platform to exit the learning phase and accumulate statistically significant data — the right figure varies by vertical and target CPI, so we recommend working backward from your target cost-per-event.
 This budget is enough to exit the learning phase on Meta and accumulate statistically significant data across variations.

 As we outline in our UA budgeting guide, you need roughly 50 conversion events per creative variant to make reliable performance decisions.